 Nitto NT01 Short Review

 The NT01 is a D.O.T.-approved racing radial made for holiday road racers.
 The substance was created to provide the optimum combination of grip, stability, thermal cycle performance, and lifespan.
 In both the professional racer and the track-day lover, the NT01 produces quick and reliable lap times.

 - These are intended explicitly for track usage and should never be used on the street.
 These tires are specially developed for race and skilled riders who have passed severe summer tires.
 They’re not designed to be used in rainy weather, so you’ll also need a rain setup to supplement them or avoid rainy situations.

 - The NT01 is ideal for dry conditions.
 The tire is 6.3/32nds of an inch in diameter, with massive unbroken tread blocks and broad diagonal lines.
-This configuration can readily be trimmed down to 3/32nds of an inch ground clearance for use as a racing surface with dual circular grooves.
+This configuration can be trimmed down to 3/32nds of an inch of ground clearance for a racing surface with dual circular grooves.